4 Things to Know Before You Hire A Divorce Attorney in Connecticut

 Are You Considering Hiring a Divorce Lawyer?

 If you are one of many people reading this in the early, contemplative stages of divorce, you’re likely wading through thoughts about what is best for you and your family.
 You may also spend hours thinking about your fears, frustrations, and other emotions.
 We’re here to tell you that you’re not alone.
 Life doesn’t have to be this way.
 We’re here to help.
-Whether or not you and your spouse have broached the subject of divorce, here is a list of our top four things you should know before you hire an attorney.
+Whether or not you and your spouse have broached the subject of divorce, here is a list of our top four things you should know before you hire a divorce attorney.
 In addition, you can click here to review the Divorce Counseling resource provided by Online Therapy.com

 1. Get Talking

 We highly recommend talking with a neutral, third party individually or as a couple at this stage.
 A licensed marital and family therapist (LMFT) is often a good option.
 Find someone with the skills and expertise to guide you through your emotions and decision-making.
 Your counselor can also help you navigate challenging conversations with your spouse so that whether you decide to move forward with a divorce or not, you have a plan and the confidence you need to move forward with the next steps in your relationship.
 Our point here is this: You don’t have to go through this alone, and most folks feel tremendous relief after talking through things and making healthy decisions with the help of a neutral third party.
 To learn more about discernment counseling, check out our video here.

 2. Start With Your Goals In Mind

 Typically, at this stage, folks can quickly identify the things they are unhappy about in their lives but have a more challenging time envisioning how they’d like their lives to look.
 In other words, what type of future would you choose if starting fresh?
 But, of course, we’re not just talking about the legal matter here; we’re talking about your actual life.

 - How would it feel?